San Basilio de Palenque: Palenquero language

 The New York Times reported on October 18, 2007 that the language spoken in Palenque is thought to be the only Spanish-based creole language spoken in South America.
 Being a creole language, its grammar differs substantially from Spanish making the language unintelligible to Spanish speakers.
-Palenquero was influenced by the Kikongo language of Congo and Angola, and also by Portuguese, the language of the slave traders who brought enslaved Africans to South America in the 17th century.
+Palenquero was influenced by the Kikongo language of Congo and Angola, and also by Portuguese, the language of the slave traders who brought enslaved Bakongo people to South America in the 17th century.
 Exact information on the different roots of Palenquero is still lacking, and there are different theories of its origin.
-In 2007, fewer than half of the community's 3,000 residents still speak Palenquero.
+In 2007, fewer than half of the community's 3,000 residents still spoke Palenquero.

 A linguist born in Palenquero is compiling a lexicon for the language and others are assembling a dictionary of Palenquero.
 The defenders of Palenquero continue working to keep the language alive.

+Dancing

+Afro-Colombian rituals have influenced a massive part of the Caribbean coast of Colombia as well as other regions of the country with the purpose of commemorating different events or the funeral rite.
+Like the music and the Palenquero language, the dancing is a recognition of the local culture, the coexistence of ethnicities, and abolishment of slavery.

+Mapalé is a notable traditional dance, among the most recognizable of Palenque, which consists of an erotic exaltation between men and women.
+The movements require strength and the outfits recall the Africans who rejected enslavement.
+The dance is based on rapid movement of the hips and shoulders.
+Couples dance separately while making acrobatic figures.
+The music that accompanies the dancing is produced by instruments such as percussion, different type of drums such as llamador or alegre, tambora, maracas o guache.